floofydoug/doug/content/blog/hello-2023/index.md

 At the end of October I flew back to VA for a week to attend two weddings back to back and catch up with Virginia friends.
 I got completely obsessed with the anime Cyberpunk Edgerunners somewhere in the blur and could not stop listening to a soundtrack from the game / show "I really want to stay at your house" by Rosa Walton.

 ## November
 November was a lot of preparation to certification ready for our December test dates.
-I did manage to sneak out and go to Wurstfest and eat bratwursts and drink german beer early in the morning.
+I did manage to sneak out and go to Wurstfest and eat bratwursts and drink german beer early on a Saturday morning.
+It was a long drive to get there, and I remember spending too much time at a Buccee's on the way back and missing a meeting Sami and I had planned for 4pm in the afternoon.

 A crazy coincidence also happened when I went to see Jimmy O Yang's netflix taping in Austin.
 Sami and I arrived 30 minutes late because of a bug for work, but the show was also delayed, so we got in on time.
 Our assigned seats just happened to be next to my cousins and their SO's at the paramount theatre.
 Sami thought we'd planned it, we were all very surprised and amused.

 Sami and I took Thanksgiving night off at a friend's place in Round Rock watching some old-fashioned American football and chicken from HEB.

 ## December
 I signed a new lease in Lamar by my rock climbing gym.
 I missed a lot of the asian eats from Ktown in LA so I wanted to be closer to some of the pochas that I liked... like SOHA bar.
 I forgot all about Cyberpunk Edgerunners when I started watching Arcane.
 I apologize to all the League fans I've offended over the years.

 ## Goals and resolutions met